ART + CULTURE + CROSSINGS

 Kāli Deno is a performance and visual artist with backgrounds in painting, ceramics, sculpture, block-printing, dance, and interactive installations.
 She has accrued over 15 years of international artistic experience and education to contribute to new projects.

 ‘We’ll Have a Gay Old Time!’: Marrying Drag & Music in Lawrence, KS

-For the month of June, Fally will be marrying two aspects of her work life together by joining drag performers with live music.
+For June, Fally will marry two aspects of her work life by joining drag performers with live music.
 She will also be showcasing some of her extensive work in the drag scene with a photo exhibit at the eXplore Lawrence Visitor’s Center.

 About the Artist

 Fally Afani is an award-winning journalist with a career spanning more than two decades in media.
 She worked extensively in radio, television, newspapers, magazines, & more.
 Fally is also the recipient of the Rocket Grant Award, which helped develop live music events & PRIDE for her community.
 Her work garnered attention nationwide after features in BuzzFeed & Huffington Post.